At EDPO, we’re committed to protecting and respecting your privacy.

 Transferring your information outside of the European Economic Area

 As part of our services, the information that you provide us with may be transferred to countries outside of the European Economic Area (EEA), which includes all EU countries and non-EU countries Iceland, Liechtenstein and Norway.
 By way of example, this may happen for purposes related to your requests to exercise your rights under the GDPR with respect to one of our clients.
 These countries may not have equivalent data protection laws to the EU or benefit from an adequacy decision by the EU Commission.
 By submitting your Personal Data, you’re agreeing to this transfer and processing.
 If we transfer your information outside of the EEA in this way, we will take necessary steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this Policy.

 If you use our services while you are outside the EEA, your information may be transferred outside the EEA in order to provide you with those services.

-If you have any questions
+If you have any questions or complaints

 We respect your data protection and privacy rights.
-If you have any questions or if you are not satisfied with the way we handle your personal data, don’t hesitate to send us an e-mail at: firstname.lastname@example.org or to write to us at Avenue Huart Hamoir 71, 1030 Brussels, Belgium.
+If you have any questions or if you are not satisfied with the way we handle your Personal Data, don’t hesitate to send us an e-mail at firstname.lastname@example.org or to write to us at Avenue Huart Hamoir 71, 1030 Brussels, Belgium.

 Review of this Policy

 We keep this Policy under regular review.
-This Policy was last updated on 25 July 2018.
+This Policy was last updated on 28 February 2019.